 Yet, while we were there, we only saw and heard one guy gasping out a mournful rendition of “Danny Boy” on his portable respirator.

-We spent another day wandering TriBeCa (Triangle Below Canal Street), and the SoHo district.
-Hidden just East of 6th, Sullivan Street was a particularly charming and French-looking road leading up to NYU.
+We spent another day wandering TriBeCa (Triangle Below Canal Street), and the SoHo (South of Houston Street) districts.
+Hidden just East of 6th, Sullivan Street was a particularly charming and French-looking road leading up to NYU (New York University).

 We also went to Battery Park to stand in line, apparently.
 After an hour on line, we found ourselves packed onto a ferry headed over to Ellis Island as well the Statue of Liberty.